Last Reviewed: April 2025

 Mental

 Shortly after the stroke, I might find myself in tears at the silliest of things.
-I describe this as a jelly.
+I described this as jelly.
 It started off very mushy and gradually hardened and set.
 That process took a couple of years for me.

-I suffer from anxiety, however, which did not affect me previously.
-At 5½ years post-stroke, I undertook a long journey on my own, and the anxiety I suffered surprised even me.
+I suffered from anxiety, however, which did not affect me previously.
+At 5 years post-stroke, I journeyed to France alone, and the anxiety I suffered shockedeven me.
 I could see it happening, but could not do anything about it.
-The most worrying aspect of this is that it raises questions over future trips.

 Aphasia

-A common affect of stroke is aphasia, difficulty with speech and communication.
+A common effect of stroke is aphasia, difficulty with speech and communication.
 I talk about that in the blog, and have worked with people who suffer from aphasia.

 I’m lucky because it has never been an obstacle for me – I notice a slight slowdown in my communication, but I am a very literate person so I’m confident that nobody else does.